Semiconductor Industry Challenges: Key Issues Shaping the Future of Global Technology

 The semiconductor industry is a critical part of modern technology.
 Semiconductors are small electronic components used in devices like smartphones, computers, cars, and medical equipment.
 Without them, many everyday technologies would not function.

-Overview of the Semiconductor Industry
+Semiconductor Industry Overview

 Key Characteristics: